nooproject/noo/docs/index.md

 Noo is a project templating tool designed to make creating new projects as easy and simple as possible.
 It is based on the [noofile](./noofile) specification.
+For further help please join our [Discord server](https://discord.gg/zbMBkC3849).

 !!! warning